oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/domain-on-pv.md

 **Note**: If the `NAME` column in your output is missing any of the values shown above, please reexamine your execution of the preceding steps in this sample to ensure that you correctly followed all of them.
 The `default-token-mwdj8` shown above will have a different ending in your output.

 ##### Create WebLogic Domain
-We will use the `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain.sh` script to create the WLS domain in the persistent volume we created previously.
+You will use the `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain.sh` script to create the WLS domain in the persistent volume you created previously.

 {{% notice note %}} The `create-domain.sh` script and its inputs file are for demonstration purposes _only_; its contents and the domain resource file that it generates for you might change without notice.
 In production, we strongly recommend that you use the WebLogic Image Tool and WebLogic Deploy Tooling (when applicable), and directly work with domain resource files instead.
 {{% /notice%}}

-We need to set up the domain configuration for the WebLogic domain.
+You need to set up the domain configuration for the WebLogic domain.

 1. Check if resources are ready.